 Bruce’s comments: “The department at UNC provided me with the ideal environment in which to thrive intellectually and develop professionally.
 The faculty exhibit the crucial combination of superb research accomplishment and intense commitment to graduate student mentoring.
 I took the unusual path of focusing on research methods in my graduate studies.
 My mentors were observant and open-minded enough to encourage my pursuits, and exhibited the wisdom and energy necessary to keep my work grounded in political science.
 The setting for graduate students is exceptionally supportive and collegial — sparking several fruitful collaborations in which I am still involved today.
 I couldn’t have asked for anything more from my graduate training.”

-Christopher Faricy (Ph.D., 2010, assistant professor, The Maxwell School at Syracuse University).
+Christopher Faricy (Ph.D., 2010, associate professor, The Maxwell School at Syracuse University).
 Chris studies the politics of income inequality including party influences on the divide welfare state, public opinion on tax expenditures, and the politics of tax policy.
 His dissertation project won a number of awards including – the 2012 Harold D. Lasswell Award for the best dissertation in the field of public policy from the American Political Science Association, and the 2010 Pi Sigma Alpha Award for best paper at the annual conference of the Midwestern Political Science Association.
 His research has appeared in various journals including multiple times in The Journal of Politics and Political Behavior.
 Also, Chris’ research project has been featured online in The Huffington Post, Mother Jones, and The Monkey Cage.

 Chris has these comments about his time at UNC: